 Why You Have Tight Hamstrings—And How to Loosen Them

-Physiologically speaking, hamstring tightness involves the shortening of the muscle belly — the center or “meat” of the muscle — among the three muscles on the backs of your thighs, explains physical therapist Rob Ziegelbaum, D.P.T., clinical director of Wall Street Physical Therapy in Long Island, NY.
+Physiologically speaking, hamstring tightness involves the shortening of the muscle belly — the center or “meat” of the muscle — among the three muscles on the backs of your thighs, explains physical therapist Rob Ziegelbaum, D.P.T., clinical director at Zelik Ziegelbaum Physical Therapy.

 A shortened muscle belly increases tension on the tendons, which leads to less flexibility in your hams, and decreased range of motion in the surrounding joints — the hip and the knee.